 The question of the appropriate role for the Roman Catholic church in the UN, whether it is called the Holy See or the Vatican, is a legitimate question of the separation of church and state that deserves serious consideration by both the United Nations and the US Congress.
 Non-binding jingoistic apple pie resolutions that mistake questions of law and of policy will not make the real issues go away.

-For more information about the campaign, visit www.seechange.org.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+For more information about the campaign, visit www.seechange.org.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.